dwarvesf/playground/Engineering/Introducing HTMX - Navigating the Advantages and Concerns.md

 - Your team is not yet HTMX-savvy.

 ## Conclusion
-Htmx offers a fresh approach to web development, enhancing product agility and simplifying the creation of dynamic, interactive web applications.
+HTMX offers a fresh approach to web development, enhancing product agility and simplifying the creation of dynamic, interactive web applications.
 While it comes with some considerations, it opens up new possibilities in web development and offers an appealing alternative to traditional JavaScript frameworks.

 ## References
 - https://www.youtube.com/watch?v=3GObi93tjZI&t=1406s